 If you’ve narrowed down which Greek island you are going to and are looking for the best things to do in Corfu, we have got you covered with the best Corfu attractions, places to eat, and where to stay.

-First, it’s important to note that the northernmost of the Ionian islands differs significantly from many of the most famous Greek islands: It is much greener, and it has a strong Italian influence.
+First, it’s important to note that the northernmost of the Ionian islands differs significantly from many of the most famous Greek islands: It is much greener and lush, and it has a strong Italian influence.